DevProgress/contributor-agreement/README.md

 ### 5. Acceptance.

-You must signify Your assent to the terms of this DPCA through specific electronic means established by DevProgress (such as by click-through acceptance means.)
+You must signify Your assent to the terms of this DPCA through specific electronic means established by DevProgress (such as by click-through acceptance and/or electronic signature.)

-* Full name:
-* E-Mail:
-* Country:
-* Telephone:
-* Facsimile:

 You may also, at Your option, and without eliminating the requirement set forth in the preceding paragraph, send a copy of this DPCA, bearing Your written signature indicating Your acceptance of its terms, by email to legal@devprogress.us, or by postal mail to: